-Encryption focuses on four fundamental premises or pillars:
+Encryption focuses on four fundamental pillars:

-Confidentiality Ensures secrecy and prevents unauthorized disclosure of data in transit, on disk or during transmission.
+Confidentiality: Ensures secrecy and prevents unauthorized disclosure of data in transit, on disk or during transmission.
 Confidentiality can be achieved by encrypting data that is stored or in transit using logical or physical access controls, transmission protocols, database views, and controlled traffic flow.
 This also includes protecting the data from unauthorized modification or deletion.
-In short, confidentiality is the assurance that information is not disclosed to unauthorized people, processes or applications and only authorized people can change the data.
+In short, confidentiality is the assurance that information is not disclosed to unauthorized people, processes or applications, and only authorized people can change the data.

 Now there are many forms of encryption, but the major thing to remember is it can be done either through symmetric or asymmetric methods.
-Moreover when it’s in transit you want to ensure that your data has not been altered in any way.
+Moreover, when it’s in transit you want to ensure that your data has not been altered in any way.
 One of the main methods of verifying the authentication of the messages is by creating a hash value or message digest guaranteeing the message sent is the same as the one received because confidentiality cannot exist without integrity.

-Non-repudiation – Ensures that a sender cannot deny sending a message.
+Non-Repudiation: – Ensures that a sender cannot deny sending a message.
 Some of the techniques used can be encryption, digital signatures, and notarization.